aneldev/dynadux/doc/Middlewares.md

 Since the creation of the Store with Dynadux is super easy, complex middlewares would have their Store.
 These are called Sub-Stores and have no relation with other stores.

-Middleware's Sub-Store eventually will update a part of the Parent Store where they are added.
+Middleware's Sub-Store eventually will update a part of the Parent Store where they added.

-Technically on Sub-Store's `onChange` it will `dispatch` on parent Store.
+Technically on Sub-Store's `onChange`, it will `dispatch` on the parent Store.

 # Examples

 #### Logger

-This middleware consoles the action that has been dispatched.
+This middleware consoles the action that has dispatched.
 ```
 middlewares: [
   {